passthehashbrowns/passthehashbrowns.github.io/_posts/2020-06-18-HaskHell-Authors-Writeup.md

 This is a brief writeup of the HaskHell box for the TryHackMe platform.
 You can find the box here: tryhackme.com/room/haskhell

 This box was made as a medium-ish difficulty box with the intent of introducing users to a new programming language.
 I think that functional languages are super cool but don't get enough exposure and I'm tired of cracking PHP web apps, so I wanted to do something with some truly weird functionality.

+If you like this sorta stuff and want to see more you can follow me on Twitter @passthehashbrwn

-There are a few small snags along the way, but the box is pretty straightforward for the most part.
+The box has a few small snags along the way, but is pretty straightforward for the most part.

 ## Scanning
 After scanning, you'll find that port 22 and port 5001 are open.
 Port 5001 is running a Gunicorn web server.